The Growing Workforce Reality

 They are now measuring 72 chronic conditions, rather than the previous eight.

-Many of these conditions do not remove people from the workforce, but they do shape how people work within it.
+Many of these conditions do not remove people from the workforce.
+They do shape how people manage work.

 Women are disproportionately represented.
 Autoimmune conditions alone affect women at roughly four times the rate of men.